frconor-ebook/meditations/_posts/2025-06-25-contemplative-it-is-good-that-we-are-here.md

 We pray about our day, and we live off our prayer.
 In *Christ Is Passing By*, Point 174, St. Josemaría says, "The theme of my prayer is the theme of my life."

 "In listening to you, we understand that although silence may be the absence of speech, it is above all the attitude of someone who listens.
-To listen is to welcome the other into one\'s heart.
+To listen is to welcome the other into one's heart.
 'Give me, Lord,' says Solomon, 'a heart that listens' (1 Kings 3:5-15).
-He does not ask for riches or the life of his enemies or power, but a silent heart so as to listen to God" (Nicolas Diat, *Introduction* to R. Sarah, Point 26).
+He does not ask for riches or the life of his enemies or power, but a silent heart so as to listen to God" (Nicolas Diat, *Introduction*to R. Sarah, Point 26).

 "Through silence, we return to our heavenly origin, where there is nothing but calm, peace, repose, silent contemplation, and adoration of the radiant face of God.

 "All the great saints were familiar with this incomparable experience.
-When their prayers led them to the threshold of the Eternal One\'s silence, they sensed how close and immense God became.
+When their prayers led them to the threshold of the Eternal One's silence, they sensed how close and immense God became.

 "They remained wordlessly in the presence of the Father.
 The more they ascended towards God, the more silent they became" (R. Sarah, Points 70-71).